LuckyGirl-XU/Awesome-Artificial-Intelligence-Empowered-Catalyst-Discovery/README.md

 # Awesome-Artificial-Intelligence-Empowered-Catalyst-Discovery [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of papers and resources about large language models (LLMs) on graphs based on our survey paper:
-**A Survey for AI-Empowered Catalysts Discovery: From Classical Machine Learning Approaches to Large Language Models**
+**A Survey for AI-Empowered Catalyst Discovery: From Classical Machine Learning Approaches to Large Language Models**

 ## Contents